loyldg/mytelegram/README.md

 -----END PUBLIC KEY-----
 ```

-The default publick key's fingerprint is **`0xce27f5081215bda4`**(Android client need calculate fingerpint and replace using this value),
+The default fingerprint of the public key is **`0xce27f5081215bda4`**(Android client need calculate fingerpint and replace it using this value),
 if you want to use your own public key,replace `private.pkcs8.key` in auth folder

 - ### Build [Tdesktop client](https://github.com/telegramdesktop/tdesktop)
-1. Switch to the branch which the layer is 146(version 4.2.x)
+1. Switch to the branch which the layer is 152(version 4.6.x)
 2. Replace server addresses,port and RSA public key in **Telegram/SourceFiles/mtproto/mtproto_dc_options.cpp**

 - ### Build [Android client](https://github.com/DrKLO/Telegram)
-1. Switch to the branch which the layer is 146(version 9.x)
+1. Switch to the branch which the layer is 152(version 9.3+)
 2. **Telegram\TMessagesProj\src\main\java\org\telegram\ui\Components\StickerEmptyView.java** Mytelegram not support Stickers in current version,need comment the following code in method `setSticker`
    ``` java
    MediaDataController.getInstance(currentAccount).loadStickersByEmojiOrName(AndroidUtilities.STICKERS_PLACEHOLDER_PACK_NAME, false, set == null);